josiahn99/kc1yqn-website/links/index.md

 ---
 # Resources

-A short list of things that helped me learn radio, electronics, and how signals move through the world.
+A short list of things that are helping me learn radio, electronics, and how signals move through the world.

 This isn’t meant to be comprehensive — just the things that pushed me further down the rabbit hole.